-In the actuarial science field, more and more researchers apply the constrained portfolio optimization problem to deal with trading constraints and unhedgeable health shocks in an individual's lifetime investment. \cite{zeng2016optimal} extend \cite{he1993labor}'s work to the actuarial field and study the wealth-constraint effect on the life insurance purchase. \cite{dong2019optimal} use a dual control method to study the optimal defined contribution pension management under short-selling constraints and portfolio insurance. \cite{hambel2022solving} build a group of artificial insurance markets to solve a life-cycle model with unhedgeable biometric shocks.
-However, most existing actuarial literature only focuses on one or two trading constraints, and a general framework is lacking in the content of studying the life-cycle investment.
+In life-cycle investment, more and more researchers apply constrained portfolio optimization to address trading constraints in an individual's lifetime investment. \cite{zeng2016optimal} extend \cite{he1993labor}'s work to the actuarial field and studies the wealth-constraint effect on the life insurance purchase. \cite{branger2019hedging} considers the no borrowing and short-selling constraint in a life-cycle model and study the unemployment risk by a truncated finite difference method. \cite{hambel2022solving} build a group of artificial insurance markets to solve a life-cycle model with unhedgeable biometric shocks.
+However, most existing literature only focuses on one or two trading constraints, and a general framework is lacking in the context of life-cycle investment.